VishnuSarathy/Awesome_Robotics_Club_Vishnu_Sarathy_B_241177/Task_6.md

   by using combination of gates we can do this as i have attached picture for 4 to 2 converter, the combination is already made as encoders we and use 64 to 6 encoder or make that with help of 8 to 3 encoders. the issue is encoders give 000000 for both 0 and 1 in 0th pin. i.e.. we cant find of the 0th pin is activated or not. to avoid this we will be using an extra pin V. V turns up if atleast 1 of the pin is activated and turns down if none of them are activated.
   So totally we need 7 pins.
+  Flaws:-
+  This cant handle multiple activations at same time.
 Solution 2:
-  We can use MCP23017 port extenders. this uses I2C protocal and ectends upto 16 pins form just two pins, but aurdino has now 2 pair for i2c pins but we need 4
+  We can use MCP23017 port extenders. this uses I2C protocal and ectends upto 16 pins form just two pins this makes the required pins to 8, but aurdino has now 2 pair for i2c pins but we need 4 so i think this is not possible. also i dont have exact idea how this works i am looking into that.